kaitlin-fair/ECE495_Fa24/book/venv_setup.md

 - As we will use specifications grading for labs, here are your specifications to earn a 1 for this lab:
 ◻ Code runs error free
+◻ Filename changed to reflect last name of person submitting assignment
 ◻ Plot title edited within Jupyter notebook to display your last name
 ◻ Jupyter notebook is saved such that outputs appear upon opening file (and therefore on gradescope)